vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 - We need to call this function to eliminate potential leak of the `execve'd` binary's file descriptor.
 In the next step we start preparation of the bprm that represented by the struct `linux_binprm` structure (defined in the `include/linux/binfmts.h` header file).

-### Preparing Binary Process Module
+### Preparing Binary Parameter Struct

 - The `linux_binprm` structure is used to hold the arguments that are used when loading binaries.
-- For example it contains `vm_area_struct` & represents single memory area over a contiguous interval in a given address space where our application will be loaded,
+- For example it contains `vm_area_struct` which represents single memory area over a contiguous interval in a given address space where our application will be loaded,
 - `mm` field which is memory descriptor of the binary, pointer to the top of memory and many other different fields.

 - First of all we allocate memory for this structure with the kzalloc function and check the result of the allocation: